Skip Navigation LinksHomeProgrammesEducationTe Tohu Paetahi Akoranga: Bachelor of Teaching (Early Childhood Education)

 • Or staircase to further study

-To find out more about possible job prospects and salaries for Teachers, see careers.govt.nz
+To find out more about possible job prospects and salaries for teachers, see careers.govt.nz

-Note: As a subsidiary of Te Pūkenga - New Zealand Institute of Skills and Technology, UCOL Te Pūkenga is committed to providing the best learning outcome for you.
+Note: As a business division of Te Pūkenga - New Zealand Institute of Skills and Technology, UCOL is committed to providing the best learning outcome for you.
 As part of this, all programmes are currently being reviewed to make them portable, consistent, and closely aligned with the needs of the industry.
 When published, this course information is correct, but the courses offered may change over time.
 If you have any questions call an Enrolment Advisor on 0800 468 265.

-All learners enrolled in Year 1 and 3 are required to participate in a compulsory noho marae.
+All learners enrolled in Years 1 and 3 are required to participate in a compulsory noho marae.
 This noho is an overnight stay as per the following:

 • Wairarapa campus - April